Notes on the Geography of The United Kingdom: Manchester

 We're having a good time again, especially with British wit, ever class conscious.

-Ever ready to take a dig at the rich.
+Ever ready to take the rich down a peg.